It’s no secret that weekday morning routines can be hectic. Between meal prep and getting everyone out the door on time, there's a lot to fit in.

 - Whole grain cereal with fruit and milk

-- Banana rolled up in a whole grain tortilla spread with yogurt or peanut butter
+- A banana rolled up in a tortilla with yogurt or peanut butter